pepkit/pipestat/docs/config.md

 If both `results_file_path` and DB login credentials are provided, the YAML results file is given priority.

-Any of the settings specified in the configuration file, apart from the database login credentials, can be overwritten with the respectively named arguments in the `PipestatManager` object constructor, which implies the fact that the configuration file is *required* only if the the intended pipestat back-end is a database.
+Any of the settings specified in the configuration file, apart from the database login credentials, can be overwritten with the respectively named arguments in the `PipestatManager` object constructor.
+Therefore, the configuration file is *required* only if the intended pipestat back-end is a database or if using pipestat in tandem with [Looper](https://looper.databio.org/en/dev/pipestat/).

 ## Example